akun1/Randy/README.md

 |         | Main Features  |
 ----------|-----------------
-:v: | Say goodbye to hard coding random values during testing.
-:exclamation:| Support for 16+ types of form text.
+:v: | Say goodbye to hard coding random values during testing :exclamation:| Support for 16+ types of form text
-:heart: | Simply syntax for ease of use.
+:heart: | Simply syntax for ease of use
-:baby_chick: | Written in pure Swift.
+:baby_chick: | Written in pure Swift

 ## Usage